Politics in the passive voice

 Politics has always involved competing narratives — a truism no less applicable before the advent of television, radio, and mass communications.
 Today, however, we are confronted with something radically different when it comes to political narratives of every kind: a world in which their status as narratives has been absorbed into the consensus reality of politics itself.

 Collectively, we now overwhelmingly discuss all things political in the abstract register of “optics” and perceptions.
-Alongside credentialed members of the media, the politically-engaged citizen is encouraged think like a pundit who assigns Nate Silveresque abstractions like “electability” to politicians and pours over poll numbers to determine their own preferences.
+Alongside credentialed members of the media, the politically-engaged citizen is encouraged to think like a pundit who assigns Nate Silveresque abstractions like “electability” to politicians and pours over poll numbers to determine their own preferences.

 This, I think, has largely come from the top.
 For decades, political TV has been dominated by panel shows in which pundits offer something roughly analogous to sports commentary.1 Quite often, the guests themselves are paid spin doctors, consultants, communications professionals, or some nebulous combination of all three.2 As people whose job is essentially the political version of marketing (and who sometimes quite literally work for private sector clients as well) their task is to watch the likes of speeches, press conferences, or debates and tell us who “sounded” the best.
 Notwithstanding whatever partisan allegiance they might officially have, if they evince clear beliefs outside the realm of style and optics, it can sometimes feel almost incidental.